Cruppelt/Verilog-Clock-and-Countdown-Alarm/README.md

 # Verilog-Clock-and-Countdown-Alarm
 Verilog project that has a time of day clock (12 hours) and countdown alarm that flashes.
 Sorry for the awful spacing, ModelSim is bad.
+This project was made for the DE1-SoC.

 The main module is in fsm.v.
 This controls the clock and alarm outputs.
 Please feel free to contact me for any questions regarding the project.

 ## ECE 3544
 This project was made based on the specification [here]( Project-4-Specification.pdf) for ECE 3544 at Virginia Tech.
 Several files were given at the start of the project, including keypressed.v and clk.v.